BeaverTrap/mournsfolly/Player Characters/Player Creation/How to Point Buy.md

 ---

 This system ensures a fair starting point for all players, emphasizes thoughtful planning, and supports the narrative and mechanical depth of **Mourn’s Folly**.
-If you need guidance on spending your points or optimizing your character, let me know!
+If you need guidance on spending your points or optimizing your character, let your Dungeon Master know!